kylehoac/lab-02/README.md

 ## Project: "About Me"

-I build an app with a direct and powerful purpose.
-It does all of the things that it accomplishes well.
-I should describe the purpose and functionality so those that visit my README understand the app
+In this project I have completed the task lab-02 and lab-03.
+I use **While** and **For** loops in the project.
+Also I applied arrays for the first time in my project.

 ### Author: Rinat/seattle-code-201d73